 Showcasing logging, sawing and woodworking history

-The Woodsmen’s Festival will be held on Saturday, October 4, 2014, from 10 am – 5 pm.
-Featuring demonstrations of lumberjack skills, horse-drawn logging, log hewing, and woodworking, the Festival also includes BBQ, music by Bourbon & Branch, and tours of the water-powered sawmill, gristmill and woodworking shop.
+The Woodsmen’s Festival will be held on Saturday, October 3, 2015, from 10 am – 5 pm.
+The Festival will feature demonstrations of lumberjack and woodworking skills, music, and tours of the water-powered sawmill, gristmill and woodworking shop.
 Please check back for a listing of vendors and activities as we get closer to the Festival date.